brunogomes11/brunogomes11/README.md

 - Git and GitHub
 - Mobile Application Develepment with Java (Android) and Swift (iOS)
-- Javascript for backend develepment
+- Javascript for backend development
 - Online Python Bootcamp

 ## How to reach me